 Her dress caught, as if she'd snagged it on a coat hook.
 "Looking for privacy?"
 A deep voice whispered near her ear.

 She managed to hold a smile for appearance's sake.
 As discreetly as possible she hissed, “Are you gripping my dress?”

 “You didn’t answer my question.”

 Was he serious?
 She licked her lips.
 “Yes, I seek privacy.”

 Unwisely, he wished for another encounter with her.
 But she was young.
 A nineteen year old girl was old enough for a primping fop of a peacock, but not for an experienced rakehell.
 She’d arrogantly accused him of making seduction a game, and she wasn’t entirely wrong in thinking so.

 It wasn’t her age that was off limits.
 It was her innocence.
 Miss Thomas may play a fine game of cat and mouse, but she was still protected by the confines of the maze.
 Out in the open, without the shelter of a dozen corners to hide behind, she was no match for him.

-Part of my first draft process, moving through 10,000 words a week to have this ready for 2019.
+Part of my first draft process, moving through 10,000 words a week to have this ready for edits in 2019.